TommyPREEL/EventImmediat/README.md

 ```
 ### The generated key is the new secret key for the application

-### 7 - Create a file named ".env" in the same repository that manage.py, requirements.txt, README.md
-... then configure the .env file with this example :
+### 7 - Create a file named ".env" in the same repository that manage.py, requirements.txt, README.md... then configure the ".env" file with this example :
 ```
 SECRET_KEY=
 DB_NAME=event_immediat